solana-foundation/solana-improvement-documents/proposals/0048-native-program-for-secp256r1-sigverify.md

 uses their biometrics to sign a message with the stored private key.

-And although this is meant to enable password-less logins in web2, it makes for an excellent canditate as a second factor of on-chain authentication.
+And although this is meant to enable password-less logins in web2, it makes for an excellent candidate as a second factor of on-chain authentication.

 Going past just securing funds, this would support other beneficial account abstractions that make use of the simple UX of WebAuthn and Passkeys.